Quantifying Excess Power from Radio Frequency Interference in Epoch of Reionization Measurements: Introduction

 In section \S\ref{sec:formal_intro}, we lay the foundation for the theoretical formalism used in this paper and state assumptions that are used.
 In \S\ref{sec:results}, we first calculate the expected power spectrum of several common types of RFI source using this formalism.
-We then simulate RFI power spectra and compare them to simulated power spectra of sources from the GLEAM sky catalog \citep{Hurley-Walker2017} as well as theoretical expectations for the EoR signal.
+Using a fully functional imaging and power spectrum pipeline, we then simulate RFI power spectra and compare them to simulated power spectra of sources from the GLEAM sky catalog \citep{Hurley-Walker2017} as well as theoretical expectations for the EoR signal.
 In \S\ref{sec:conc}, we draw conclusions from this work.